-The small island off the southern tip of Koh Chang is Koh Ngam, it also has one resort , Analay Resort, which is now closed.
+The small island off the southern tip of Koh Chang is Koh Ngam, it also had one resort, Analay Resort, which is now closed.
 If you want to visit Koh Ngam, just rent a kayak from Tantawan Resort for 200 Baht.
 It’s only a 10 – 15 minute paddle.
 You might find a few National Park guys hanging around on the island but other than that it will be deserted.

 Tantawan Resort, on the opposite side of the bay, is an odd place.
 This was completed a few years ago but has never properly opened.
-Although it is open and you can stay there.
+Although it is open and you can stay there for around 3,500 Baht/night.
 But it’s just not advertised anywhere.
-It is worth a look around, they’ll be someone on hand to show you the rooms and you can get a drink and some basic Thai food in the restaurant.
+It is worth a look around, they’ll be someone on hand to show you the rooms and you can get a drink and have some basic Thai food in the restaurant.
 The rooms are very nice inside.
 They feature glass floors and a bathtub with views out to the ocean.

 It’s now time to head back the way you came and rejoining the main road before heading around to the west coast of the bay.

 Into Salakphet Village

 As with Bangbao, Salakphet is a fishing village.
 Unlike Bangbao every trace of local life hasn’t been destroyed and replaced with dive shops, seafood restaurants and souvenir stalls.
 Sure there are a couple of seafood places and small homestays but that plus a small yacht marina.
 But that’s pretty much the extent of commercialisation round these parts.
 The marina, called ‘Koh Chang Marina’ is where private boat owners will moor up.